AtlasOfLivingAustralia/ala-api-portal/slate/source/localizable/index.html.md

 ## 11. Species lists

-Interact with species lists, including get list details and create a list.
+Interact with   <a href="https://lists.ala.org.au" target="_blank"> species lists </a> , including get list details and create a list.

 For full api documentation see <a href="./openapi/index.html?urls.primaryName=specieslist">Open API specification</a>